netxms/netxms-doc/admin/installation.rst

   * Enter the desired database name, database user name and password.
 If you are not using ODBC, the wizard will create database and a user for you.
 If ODBC is used, database and user should be created beforehand.

+    **MySQL note**
+    Bundled MySQL database drive does not support caching_sha2_password authentication which is default for MySQL starting from version 8.
+Either select Legacy Authentication Method when installing MySQL, or use database driver installed along with MySQL.
+    Database driver gets installed when installing MySQL with Server-only option, however these two folders should be included into system path: C:\Program Files\MySQL\MySQL Server 8.0\lib C:\Program Files\MySQL\MySQL Server 8.0\bin.

     **Microsoft SQL note**: